Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

-On the contrary, for Ms. Pac-Man and Seaquest, perception is \emph{not} a major problem.
-Fig.~\ref{fig:fail} shows that, in failure states, attention maps of RL agent and human are more similar than in the normal states, suggesting that they generally agree on the objects to be attended to.
-These are often situations with fewer objects that are more dangerous (see Appendix 4).
-Hence it is easy for RL agents to attend to the right object but the decision is hard.
-For example, in Fig.~\ref{fig:fail_eg} Ms.Pac-Man, the agent attended to the Pac-Man and the enemy ghost similarly to humans.
-However, the RL agents made the wrong decision and ran into the ghost.
-For Breakout and Frostbite, the overall differences between failure and normal states are not significant, but one can perform a case-by-case analysis as in Fig.~\ref{fig:fail_eg}.
+On the contrary, in the failure states for Ms. Pac-Man and Seaquest (Fig.~\ref{fig:fail}), attention maps of RL agents and humans are more similar than in the normal states.
+Fig.~\ref{fig:fail_mp} shows the (negative) KL histogram of 100 failure states vs. normal states from Ms. Pac-Man, in which humans and RL agents are more likely to agree on the objects to attend to in failure states.
+An example frame is shown on the bottom of Fig.~\ref{fig:fail_eg}: the agent attends to the Pac-Man and the enemy ghost similarly to humans, but it makes the wrong decision and runs into the ghost.
+Compared with Montezuma's revenge, Ms. Pac-Man is perceptually easier for the agents.

-We conclude that the mistakes made by the RL agents are sometimes related to perceptual errors.
-Similarity measurements with human attention can help identify and interpret the failures made by RL agents.
+We conclude that similarity measurements with human attention may help identify and interpret the failures made by RL agents, as well as identifying tasks that are more perceptually difficult to learn for the agents.